SOC 2 vs GDPR: Differences, Overlaps, and Compliance

 | Privacy and Data Use | Does not dictate how you collect/use personal data.
 Privacy criterion optional. | Core focus: need legal basis, collect minimum necessary, privacy by design/default (Article 25) |

-Bottom line: If you're in scope for GDPR, SOC 2 alone is not enough.
-You could pass a SOC 2 audit yet still face GDPR fines for unlawful data collection.
-Conversely, you could be GDPR compliant in terms of privacy law but fail a SOC 2 audit if your security controls are weak.
-Each framework plugs a different gap: SOC 2 gives assurance to business customers, GDPR ensures compliance with privacy law.
+Bottom line: if you are in scope for GDPR, SOC 2 alone is not enough.
+You could pass SOC 2 and still face GDPR fines for unlawful collection.
+Conversely, you could be GDPR compliant on privacy law but fail SOC 2 if security controls are weak.
+Each framework plugs a different gap.
+SOC 2 assures business customers, GDPR ensures compliance with privacy law.

 Do You Need Both SOC 2 and GDPR Compliance?

-For many SaaS and tech companies operating internationally, it's not SOC 2 or GDPR.
+For most SaaS and tech companies operating internationally, it is not SOC 2 or GDPR.
 You likely need both.
-Here's when each becomes necessary:
+Here is when each becomes necessary.

 You handle personal data of EU residents.
-This is the trigger for GDPR.
+This is the GDPR trigger.
 If you have any users, customers, or end-users in the EU (or UK, which maintains similar requirements), GDPR compliance is mandatory regardless of where your company is headquartered.
-This could be as simple as an EU citizen signing up for your app or storing EU employee data in your HR system.
-In today's connected world, even early-stage startups often have some EU data.
+That could be an EU citizen signing up for your app or storing EU employee data in your HR system.
+Even early-stage startups usually have some EU data.

 You sell to enterprise or B2B customers.
-If your sales pipeline involves businesses, someone will eventually ask for your SOC 2 report.
-It's become a de facto requirement for enterprise B2B deals.
-Security questionnaires and RFP checklists routinely include SOC 2 as a checkbox item.
-Many larger companies (financial institutions, Fortune 500s, healthcare organizations) won't sign a contract or integrate with your systems unless you have SOC 2 Type II or are actively working toward it.
-If you're unsure where to start, our guide on how to get SOC 2 certification walks through the process step by step.
+If your pipeline involves businesses, someone will eventually ask for your SOC 2 report.
+It has become a de facto requirement for enterprise deals.
+Many larger companies (financial institutions, Fortune 500s, healthcare) will not sign a contract or integrate unless you have SOC 2 Type II or are actively working toward it.
+Our guide on how to get SOC 2 certification walks through the process step by step.

 You use cloud infrastructure and process customer data.
-Both SOC 2 and GDPR scrutinize cloud and data infrastructure.
-If you're a SaaS company using AWS, GCP, or Azure and storing customer data, SOC 2 audits your cloud security configurations while GDPR requires that personal data in the cloud is protected and that your cloud providers have proper agreements in place.
-A SaaS delivering services via the cloud sits squarely in the intersection of both.
+Both frameworks scrutinize cloud and data infrastructure.
+If you are a SaaS on AWS, GCP, or Azure storing customer data, SOC 2 audits your cloud security configurations while GDPR requires that personal data in the cloud is protected and that your cloud providers have proper agreements.
+A SaaS delivered via the cloud sits squarely in both.

 You plan to expand to new markets or industries.
-Compliance requirements become gateways.
-GDPR is the price of admission to European markets since EU customers and partners will insist you comply.
-SOC 2 (or ISO 27001) is often needed to enter sectors like finance, healthcare, or enterprise technology.
-If you're evaluating multiple frameworks, understanding the comparison between ISO 27001 vs SOC 2 can help you prioritize based on your target markets.
-Instead of asking "one or the other?", recognize that as you grow, both become essential to avoid roadblocks.
+Compliance requirements are gateways.
+GDPR is the price of admission to European markets.
+SOC 2 (or ISO 27001) is often needed to enter finance, healthcare, or enterprise tech.
+If you are evaluating multiple frameworks, understanding the comparison between ISO 27001 vs SOC 2 helps you prioritize by target market.

 You want to minimize both legal and business risk.
-SOC 2 mitigates the risk of security failures eroding customer trust or causing data breaches.
-GDPR mitigates the risk of legal non-compliance and penalties.
-Ignoring either leaves a flank unprotected.
-A data breach without SOC 2-level controls could be catastrophic (and likely also a GDPR violation).
-A lack of GDPR compliance could mean a well-secured company still faces fines or orders to stop processing data.
+SOC 2 mitigates the risk of security failures eroding trust or causing breaches.
+GDPR mitigates legal non-compliance.
+Ignoring either leaves a flank exposed.
+A breach without SOC 2-level controls could be catastrophic (and likely a GDPR violation too).
+Lack of GDPR compliance could mean a well-secured company still faces fines or processing bans.

-In summary, SaaS and tech companies with global reach almost always need both.
-SOC 2 is about earning trust through security assurance.
-GDPR is about meeting legal obligations to protect individuals' privacy.
-If you check the typical profile (cloud-based, data-heavy, international ambition), pursuing both isn't just best practice.
-It's a strategic imperative.
+SaaS and tech companies with global reach almost always need both.
+SOC 2 earns trust through security assurance.
+GDPR meets legal obligations to protect privacy.
+If you fit the typical profile (cloud-based, data-heavy, international ambition), pursuing both is a strategic imperative.

 How to Comply with Both SOC 2 and GDPR Efficiently

-Managing two major frameworks can feel overwhelming if you approach them separately.
-The key to efficiency is smart control mapping: identifying where one control or process fulfills requirements for both SOC 2 and GDPR, then using automation to manage those controls centrally.
+Managing two major frameworks feels overwhelming if you approach them separately.
+The key is smart control mapping: identifying where one control fulfills requirements for both, then using automation to manage controls centrally.

 How Do Shared Controls Eliminate Redundant Work?

-Start by listing controls and tasks required by each framework, then find the overlaps.
-You'll discover substantial common ground: encryption, endpoint security, access management, incident response, vendor assessments, employee training.
+List controls required by each framework, then find the overlaps.
+You will find substantial common ground: encryption, endpoint security, access management, incident response, vendor assessments, training.
 Do them once, use for both.

-For example, you don't need two separate encryption implementations.
-One encryption-at-rest setup satisfies SOC 2's Confidentiality criterion and GDPR's Article 32 requirements.
-Instead of parallel compliance projects, create a master control set and map each control to the frameworks it covers.
-Set up one control to meet many requirements.
-It reduces operational drag and ensures consistency.
+You do not need two encryption implementations.
+One encryption-at-rest setup satisfies SOC 2’s Confidentiality criterion and GDPR’s Article 32.
+Create a master control set and map each to the frameworks it covers.
+One control, many requirements.

 What is a Common Control Framework for SOC 2 and GDPR?

-By using a CCF, you avoid maintaining separate spreadsheets for each framework.
-Changes to a control (like improving password policy) get reflected in all mappings.
-This one-to-many mapping ensures you don't miss applying a control to one framework, and it highlights any requirement not yet met.
-The result: you manage, test, and update one set of controls that keeps you compliant with both SOC 2 and GDPR.
+With a CCF, you avoid maintaining separate spreadsheets per framework.
+Changes to a control get reflected in all mappings.
+This one-to-many approach keeps you from missing requirements and highlights gaps.
+You manage, test, and update one set of controls that keeps you compliant with both.

 How Does Automated Evidence Collection Help with Both?

-Collecting evidence is one of the most time-consuming parts of compliance: screenshots, logs, policy documents, training records.
-Doing this separately for SOC 2 and GDPR would be exhausting and unnecessary.
+Collecting evidence (screenshots, logs, policy documents, training records) is the most time-consuming part of compliance.
+Doing it separately for SOC 2 and GDPR would be exhausting.

-Instead, use automation tools that continuously collect evidence once and map it to any framework.
-Connect to your cloud provider to pull config snapshots, link to your HR system for training completion records, integrate with your identity provider for access logs.
-Tag those evidence pieces as satisfying SOC 2 control X and GDPR requirement Y. Automation ensures you're not scrambling to gather the same information twice and reduces errors since evidence is captured in real-time.
+Use automation that continuously collects evidence once and maps it to any framework.
+Connect to your cloud provider for config snapshots, HR system for training records, identity provider for access logs.
+Tag evidence as satisfying SOC 2 control X and GDPR requirement Y. Real-time capture reduces errors.

-When audit time comes or you need to demonstrate GDPR compliance, you have a central evidence vault already mapped to each requirement.
-A single log extract might show user access reviews (for SOC 2) and also act as proof of access governance for GDPR's accountability principle.
+When audit time comes or you need to demonstrate GDPR compliance, you have a central evidence vault already mapped.
+A single log extract might show access reviews (SOC 2) and prove access governance for GDPR’s accountability principle.

 Why Should You Use a Unified Compliance Dashboard?

-Rather than tracking SOC 2 controls in one spreadsheet and GDPR activities in another, consolidate your monitoring.
-A unified compliance dashboard tracks the status of all controls and obligations continuously.
-If a control drifts out of compliance (say, an S3 bucket becomes public), the system flags it.
-That single alert is relevant to both SOC 2 and GDPR since it's a security issue affecting both.
+Rather than tracking SOC 2 in one spreadsheet and GDPR in another, consolidate monitoring.
+A unified dashboard tracks all controls and obligations continuously.
+If a control drifts (an S3 bucket goes public), the system flags it.
+That alert is relevant to both SOC 2 and GDPR.

-This lets your team respond to issues before they escalate into audit findings or GDPR incidents.
-Continuous monitoring might catch that an employee account wasn't deactivated when they left (a SOC 2 access control violation and a GDPR risk).
-Fix it once, close the gap for both frameworks.
+This lets your team respond before issues become audit findings or GDPR incidents.
+Continuous monitoring might catch that an employee account was not deactivated on exit, which is a SOC 2 access violation and a GDPR risk.
+Fix once, close both.

 How Do You Scale to Multiple Compliance Frameworks?

-By mapping and automating in this unified way, adding frameworks becomes much easier.
-Many companies start with SOC 2 and GDPR, then later need ISO 27001, HIPAA, or PCI DSS.
-If you've done the groundwork to harmonize controls for two, extending to a third or fourth is less painful because you already have a strong core of security and privacy controls.
-You can explore additional resources in our compliance hub to prepare for future framework requirements.
+Mapping and automating this way makes adding frameworks easier.
+Many companies start with SOC 2 and GDPR, then add ISO 27001, HIPAA, or PCI DSS.
+Once you have harmonized controls for two, extending is less painful.
+You can explore additional resources in our compliance hub.

-Think of SOC 2 and GDPR as the impetus to build a scalable compliance foundation that can absorb new requirements with minimal rework.
-This "build once, comply with many" philosophy is how fast-growing companies handle compliance without a massive team.
+Treat SOC 2 and GDPR as the impetus to build a scalable foundation that absorbs new requirements with minimal rework.
+“Build once, comply with many” is how fast-growing companies handle compliance without a massive team.

-How Comp AI Streamlines SOC 2 and GDPR Compliance
+How Comp AI Handles SOC 2 and GDPR in Parallel

-Getting SOC 2 and GDPR done in parallel might sound daunting, but the right approach and tools make it achievable.
-The goal is to reduce duplication, map overlapping requirements, and automate wherever possible.
-This is exactly what we built Comp AI to do: a unified compliance automation platform that enables startups and enterprises to handle multi-framework compliance efficiently.
+Getting SOC 2 and GDPR done in parallel sounds daunting, but the right approach and tools make it achievable.
+The goal is to reduce duplication, map overlap, and automate.
+This is exactly what we built Comp AI to do: a unified compliance automation platform for startups and enterprises handling multi-framework compliance.

-Comp AI takes the pain out of managing SOC 2 and GDPR together by providing a single, intelligent solution for both.
-Here's how we help you streamline compliance:
+Comp AI takes the pain out of running SOC 2 and GDPR together.
+Here is how we help.

 All-in-One Compliance Hub

-Comp AI comes with out-of-the-box support for 25+ leading frameworks, including SOC 2, GDPR, ISO 27001, HIPAA, PCI DSS, and more.
-You can instantly launch compliance programs for SOC 2 and GDPR without building everything from scratch.
-Our platform includes auditor-grade policy templates, controls, and guidance tailored to each framework.
-From day one, you have a roadmap for both SOC 2 and GDPR requirements in one place.
+Comp AI ships with out-of-the-box support for 25+ leading frameworks, including SOC 2, GDPR, ISO 27001:2022, HIPAA, PCI DSS 4.0.1, and more.
+You can launch compliance programs for SOC 2 and GDPR without starting from scratch.
+The platform includes auditor-grade policy templates, controls, and guidance tailored to each framework.

 Pre-Mapped Controls

 Our platform features pre-mapped common controls that link SOC 2 criteria with corresponding GDPR requirements.
-Comp AI knows that your access control policy and MFA setup address both SOC 2 Security and GDPR Article 32, or that your vendor management process maps to SOC 2 CC9 and GDPR's processor due diligence.
-You don't have to manually map which control covers what.
+Comp AI knows your access control policy and MFA setup address both SOC 2 Security and GDPR Article 32, and your vendor management process maps to SOC 2 CC9 and GDPR’s processor due diligence.
+No manual mapping.
 We intelligently link overlapping controls across frameworks.

-The benefit: you set up a control one time in Comp AI and it automatically applies and tracks for all relevant standards.
-Nothing falls through the cracks, and you eliminate duplicative work.
+Set up a control once in Comp AI and it applies and tracks for all relevant standards.
+Nothing slips through.

 Automated Evidence Collection and Continuous Monitoring

-Comp AI uses AI agents to continuously monitor your compliance posture and collect evidence across your tech stack, 24/7.
-We integrate with 100+ systems (cloud providers, code repos, HR systems, identity providers, and more) to auto-gather audit evidence and check configurations.
-All evidence is stored in a centralized repository and mapped to respective SOC 2 and GDPR controls.
+Comp AI uses AI agents to continuously monitor your compliance posture and collect evidence across your stack.
+We integrate with 100+ systems (cloud providers, code repos, HR systems, identity providers) to auto-gather evidence and check configurations.
+All evidence is stored centrally and mapped to SOC 2 and GDPR controls.

-Whether it's a SOC 2 auditor or a GDPR regulator inquiry, you can pull up real-time evidence of compliance in seconds.
-We also send alerts before issues become problems.
-If an S3 bucket becomes public or an employee fails to complete security training, Comp AI flags it so you can fix it before it leads to a compliance failure.
+Whether it is a SOC 2 auditor or a GDPR regulator inquiry, you can pull real-time evidence in seconds.
+Alerts fire before issues become problems.
+An S3 bucket goes public or an employee misses security training?
+Comp AI flags it.

 Unified Audit and Privacy Documentation

-Comp AI provides audit-ready dashboards and reports that cover both frameworks.
-All your policies, risk assessments, and control evidence are organized in one portal.
-When it's time for your SOC 2 audit, you can grant your auditor access to our workspace where they'll find all evidence neatly mapped to each Trust Services Criterion.
+Comp AI provides audit-ready dashboards and reports covering both frameworks.
+Policies, risk assessments, and control evidence live in one portal.
+For SOC 2, grant your auditor access to the workspace where evidence maps to each Trust Services Criterion.

 Expert Support When You Need It

-Beyond technology, Comp AI offers one-on-one support from compliance experts via Slack with rapid response times.
-Our team includes experienced SOC 2 auditors and GDPR consultants who can answer questions like "Does this control meet GDPR Article 25?" or "How do I handle this auditor request?" in minutes.
+Beyond the software, Comp AI offers one-on-one Slack support from compliance experts with rapid response times.
+Our team includes experienced SOC 2 auditors and GDPR consultants who can answer questions like “does this control meet GDPR Article 25?” or “how do I handle this auditor request?” in minutes.

 Fast-Track to Compliance

-Thanks to automation and pre-built mappings, Comp AI dramatically reduces the time to achieve compliance.
+Thanks to automation and pre-built mappings, Comp AI cuts time to compliance hard.
 Companies have gotten SOC 2 Type I audit-ready in days rather than the typical three to six months.
-One startup was only 30% through SOC 2 after four months using a traditional approach.
-After switching to Comp AI, they were audit-ready in a couple of days, all while maintaining GDPR-aligned practices throughout.
+One startup was only 30% through SOC 2 after four months with a traditional approach.
+After switching to Comp AI, they were audit-ready in a couple of days while maintaining GDPR-aligned practices.

-We also connect you with pre-vetted auditors familiar with our platform to further speed up the SOC 2 audit and ensure it covers any GDPR-related scope appropriately.
+We connect you with pre-vetted auditors familiar with our platform to further speed up the SOC 2 audit and ensure it covers GDPR scope appropriately.

-Pricing comparison: Traditional compliance approaches (consultants plus manual processes) can run $30,000 to $100,000+ for SOC 2 alone.
-Add GDPR consulting and the costs climb further.
+Pricing comparison.
+Traditional compliance (consultants plus manual process) runs $30,000 to $100,000+ for SOC 2 alone.
+Add GDPR consulting and costs climb further.

 SOC 2 vs GDPR: Frequently Asked Questions